The Job Search Diary: Organize your job hunt

 The Follow Up

 A key component to keep in mind after each interview is to send a thank you letter to the interviewer as soon as possible, and a good rule of thumb is to mail it within 24 hours of the first meeting.
-It needn't be complex - for example:

 The Job Search Diary